 Littering is the bad habit of leaving trash in public spaces or carelessly throwing it away.
 Mr Jean-Pierre Santer, co-founder of “Pickitup”, says that this…

 As climate change and environmental degradation pose increasing risks to the ecosystem, we aim to create a positive ecological and social impact - for the benefit of our customers and society.

 At Spuerkeess, we believe that our profitability is closely linked to sustainability.
 Being profitable in the long term goes hand in hand with the gradual improvement of our environmental and social performance.
 As a Bank centered on Luxembourg territory, we will support initiatives for sustainable finance (e.g. LSFI) and we align with Government and European Union programs.
 The objective is to help reduce greenhouse gas emissions in Luxembourg by 55% by 2030.

-Our Spuerkeess 2025 Strategic Plan emphasizes the importance of Sustainable Development in our Corporate Strategy.
-An essential dimension of this strategy is the integration of environmental, social and governance (ESG) risk analysis into all our processes and activities of Spuerkeess.
-This analysis is supplemented by an assessment of the negative and positive impacts of our investments and financing.
-In order to guarantee sustainable operations, we have decided to develop – in collaboration with external experts – a proprietary ESG assessment and analysis methodology for the different types of asset classes.
-Our ESG analysis methodology is based on 4 main pillars; the transparency and quality of ESG indicators and data and their compliance with regulations (1), material ESG criteria relating to the business sector (2), an in-depth analysis of the climate impact (3) and the definition of sector benchmarks (4).
+The Spuerkeess Strategic Plan 2025 highlights the importance of Sustainable Development in our Corporate Strategy.
+An essential dimension of this strategy is the integration of environmental, social and governance (ESG) risks in all of our processes and activities.
+This analysis is complemented by the assessment of the negative and positive impacts of our investments and financing initiatives on the principal ESG criteria defined in our sustainability analysis.

+With a view to ensuring a sustainable operation, we have decided to develop – in collaboration with external experts – a proprietary methodology for the ESG assessment and analysis of the different types of asset classes.
+Our ESG analysis methodology is based on four pillars: the transparency and quality of the ESG indicators and data and their compliance with regulations (1); the material ESG criteria relative to the industry sector (2); an in-depth analysis of the climate impact (3); and the definition of sector-based benchmarks (4).